 Net Price: $26,740

-#3 UNIVERSITY OF SOUTH DAKOTA
+#3 UNIVERSITY OF NORTH DAKOTA

 FORENSIC PSYCHOLOGY MA

-The Forensic Psychology MA program at the University of South Dakota consists of 30 semester credit hours and can be completed in two years entirely online while taking classes part-time.
+The Forensic Psychology MA program at the University of North Dakota consists of 30 semester credit hours and can be completed in two years entirely online while taking classes part-time.
 The master of arts degree gives graduates the tools to apply psychology principles to civil and criminal justice systems.
 Graduates can fill roles such as assisting lawyers in jury selection and trial preparation.
 Online students can watch recorded lectures and get remote-learning support such as tutoring, academic advising, and tech support.
 Core courses include Behavior Pathology, and Psychology and Law.
 Students can elect to do supervised field placement in a real-world clinical or community setting.
 They also can choose to perform an intensive study in areas such as interrogation, eyewitness testimony, and psychology in the classroom.
 Program applicants should have an undergraduate GPA of at least 3.0, plus a bachelor's degree in behavioral or social science major that includes psychology instruction.
 Other application items include a personal statement and three recommendation letters.
 GRE scores are not required.

 Net Price: $14,478